Updates: August 2025

 Pictured above with Waylon is founding board member Jim Barrentine who puts in endless hours of physical labor at the ranch in addition to working full-time outside the ranch to financially support the non-profit.
 Jim manages the barn, supervises our small number of volunteers, handles feed and hay acquisitions, conducts fencing repairs, coordinates hoofcare with our farrier, and maintains the facility's water and propane supplies.

-Pictured above with our mascot Babbie Royale Nymeria is Lori Torrini, founding board member.
-She is a credentialed animal trainer and behaviorist with a certificate in applied animal behavior, a certificate in animal shelter behavior management, an applied science degree in zookeeping, a bachelor's of science in animal health and behavior, and a master's of practical science in animal science and behavior.
-She is a Fear Free Certified Professional Trainer with additional Fear Free Veterinary, Equine, and Shelter certifications.
-100% of money she earns through her training and behavior business goes into the non-profit.
-Helping Lori grow her business helps the animals so please consider supporting her work on Patreon at:
+She is a credentialed animal trainer and behaviorist with a certificate in applied animal behavior, a certificate in animal shelter behavior management, an applied science degree in zookeeping, a bachelor's of science degree in animal health and behavior, and a master's of practical science degree in animal science and behavior.

 "Rapture" 24 February 1982 - 26 October 2020